nadi4567/QR_code-Generator/README.md

+QR Code Generator

-This is a simple Node.js project that generates a QR code from a user-provided URL using the inquirer and qr-image npm packages.
+  - This is a simple Node.js project that generates a QR code from a user-provided URL using the inquirer and qr-image npm packages.
 It also saves the input URL to a text file using Node.js' native fs module.
+- For example: if you type youtube.com, program will generate qr image in qr-img.png file.
+And scan that image. it will direct to specific path.

-Features
+🛠 Features
 - Takes user input using inquirer
 - Generates a QR code image using qr-image
 - Saves the entered URL in a text file